JAremko/alpine-vim/README.md

 ###### **Working with Golang:**
   - For the full Golang support you need to mount `/goroot` volume.
 For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached mode `docker run -d --name go-tools jare/go-tools` and mount its volumes like this `docker run ...  --volumes-from go-tools ... jare/vim-bundle`
-  - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path and `%:h` Head of the file name).
+  - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path, `%:h` head of the file name and `%:p:h` is the current directory).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.

 ###### **Keep in mind:**
   - If your terminal doesn't support 256 colors change `TERM` environment variable: